Slah-Sani/Integrify/README.md

 # Integrify
-This repo is for exercises done at integrify
+This repo is for assignments done at integrify